Q: I've never heard of this! What exactly is it?

 Q: What does this help with?

 A: Feeling sluggish?
 Having sleep issues, like difficulty falling or staying asleep?
 Sleeping restlessly?
 Do you feel like you can't concentrate or have been extra forgetful?
+Feeling stressed or anxious?
 Is your brain stuck in a negative thought loop?
 There are a multitude of programs available to address your specific concerns: test anxiety, memory retention, overcoming the afternoon slump, enhancing feelings of positivity, meditation, reducing brain chatter, increasing attention and focus, even weight loss and smoking cessation!

 Q: But is it actually effective?